 BugHerd isn’t going to be the solution you need for software development bug tracking.
 But for website development, it’s tough to beat, especially if you use crowdsourcing to get feedback on your sites.

 Start a 14-day free BugHerd trial to test all its features.
 Paid plans range between $39 and $109 per month with special pricing for Enterprise subscribers.

-#3 – Jira — The Best For Agile Workflow Teams
+#3 – Jira Software — The Best for Agile Workflow Teams

 Then, customize your workflow to ensure that your team completes each step in your process in order.
 Your workflow map includes arrows and colored boxes that point developers and project managers in the right direction to avoid missed tasks.

-Your team can view reports for sprints, work velocity, issue analysis, code tracking, and more with Jira.
+Your team can view reports for sprints, work velocity, issue analysis, code tracking, and more with Jira Software.
 The team dashboard gathers all project information on one spot for a quick overview of its data, complete with a search function to find what you need.

 Premium also allows full scalability with unlimited storage, admin insights, and project archiving.

 Get started by test driving Jira Software today.